bsp-capstone/maven-bsp/server/README.md

-Simple BSP client and server implementation.
+# Simple BSP client and server implementation.

+## Establishing a connection